stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 14 (P4L3) - White-box Testing.md

 ### Subsumption Quiz 1

 _Does condition coverage imply branch coverage_?
 No, branch coverage covers branches while condition coverage covers conditions.

+### Subsumption Quiz 2

+_Does branch and condition coverage imply branch coverage_?
+Yes, because it implies that branch and condition coverage needs to be met.